WordPress/WordPress-Documentation-Style-Guide/docs/4-punctuation/ellipses.md

 ### In a user interface

 Only use ellipses in user interfaces if it is absolutely needed to indicate a pause in conversational UI messages.
-For example, the text in a UI message might read *"Searching the database..."*.
+For example, the text in a UI message might read "*Searching the database ...*".
-When UI elements have text with ellipses in them, exclude them from the documentation describing that UI element unless it could cause confusion.
+When UI elements have text with ellipses in them, exclude them from the documentation describing that UI element, unless it could cause confusion.
+For example, if the text in the user interface reads "*Publish ...*", document the text as "click **Publish**".

 ### In text